bsccf/Uni-notes/Mechanics structures and materials/Materials/3 Crystal planes and directions/representing crystallographic directions.md

 Note that $\bar{1}$ means $-1$

 #### General direction
-This is formatted as $<XYZ>$, they are basically a direction that can be rotated 90 degrees around the x,y,z axis' to give other directions,
+This is formatted as $<XYZ>$, they are basically a direction that can be rotated 90 degrees around the x,y,z axis' to give other directions.

 ![[Pasted image 20211024103303.png]]